UniversityRadioYork/alapi/README.md

 ALAPI - Audio Levels API
 ===

-This is a simple little daemon that runs on a system, listens to incoming audio, and exposes a HTTP endpoint that tells people how loud it is.
+This is a simple little daemon that runs on a system, listens to incoming audio (on one or multiple devices), and exposes a HTTP endpoint that tells people how loud it is.
 That's it.

 ## Building